 Horses live in the present moment and bring themselves into relationship authentically.
 Horses are highly attuned to human emotions and challenge us to stay congruent with our feelings when relating with them.
 In return, they offer us non-judgmental and honest feedback, and teach us to be more aware of the connections between our mind, body, and emotions through our breath and body sensations.
 This allows us the opportunity to make contact with ourselves and our environment and relate to others in a different way.

 What’s the difference between EFP and EFL?

 EFP is conducted by a licensed mental health professional.
 EFL sessions are led by experienced group facilitators, with a background in personal development, corporate training, human resources, or coaching.
-The focus is on group and corporate education or individual coaching rather than personal therapy.
+The focus is on the group and corporate education or individual coaching rather than personal therapy.
 Practitioners of EFL do not need to be licensed mental health professionals.

 We believe that the skills required as an EFP practitioner are very different to those needed to be an effective EFL coach or trainer.
-Whilst there are overlaps in these skills, the focus and the intention of the sessions are distinct.
+While there are overlaps in these skills, the focus and the intention of the sessions are distinct.
 For this reason, The HERD Institute® offers two separate certifications.